a-metz/ascii-net/README.md

 ## Implementation ##

+This experiment trains a neural network model as an optical character recognizer.

 The model is a simple 2 layer neural network:

 * 99 inputs (glyphs in the font are 9x11 pixels)